yuhonghong66/ModelZoo/ImageClassification/ILSVRC2012/Alexnet/readme.md

 ### Performance
 This model is acheiving 58.6% top-1 and 81.1% top-5 accuracy on the validation
-data set.
+data set after 90 epochs of training.
 The training here is using a single, random crop on every epoch and flipping the images across the vertical axis.
 These results improve further with additional data augmentation added to the training as decsribed in [Krizhevsky,Sutskever, Hinton 2012](http://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks).